kubernetes/kubernetes/examples/guestbook/README.md

 ### Step Zero: Prerequisites

-This example assumes that you have a basic understanding of kubernetes services and that you have forked the repository and [turned up a Kubernetes cluster](https://github.com/GoogleCloudPlatform/kubernetes#contents):
 This example requires a kubernetes cluster.

-See the companion [Setup Kubernetes](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/examples/guestbook/SETUP.md) for some quick notes on how to get started.
+See the [Getting Started guides](../../docs/getting-started-guides) for how to get started.

-*If* you are running from source, replace commands such as "kubectl" below with calls to cluster/kubectl.sh.
+If you are running from source, replace commands such as `kubectl` below with calls to `cluster/kubectl.sh`.

 ### Step One: Fire up the redis master